zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/snaps-annotations.md

 ---
-title: Creating a PVC from a Snapshot
+title: Creating a PVC from a snapshot
-weight: 3
+weight: 2
 ---

 This document will show you how to take a snapshot of a volume using Portworx and use that snapshot as the volume for a new pod.